 HOW IS MELANOMA DIAGNOSED?

-After the disease is diagnosed and the type of melanoma is identified, the next step is for your medical team to identify the stage of the disease.
-This may require additional tests including imaging such as PET scans, CT scans, MRIs and blood tests.
+After the disease is diagnosed and the type is identified, the next step is for your medical team to identify the stage of the disease.
+This may require additional tests including imaging such as PET scans, CT scans, MRIs ,and blood tests.

 - Targeted therapy

-Ask your doctor to clearly explain the options that might work best for you, including details about the benefits and risks.
+Ask your dermatologist to clearly explain the options that might work best for you, including details about the benefits and risks.